PraiseUadiale/mini-compiler/README.md

 ### Improvements

 - Improve the Translation process to use a counter  for indentation.
 At the moment the indentation is partially correct for certain use cases.
+- Error Handling is already sufficient for the current use cases.
+However, it can be improved to handle more use cases.